Widnes: Science, business and industry

-James Atherton (1770-1838) was a Liverpool merchant and real estate developer.
+James Atherton (1770–1838) was a Liverpool merchant and real estate developer.
 He played a significant role in transforming Everton into an affluent residential district in the early nineteenth century, and in association with his son-in-law, William Rowson, founded the seaside resort of New Brighton in 1830.
-He was born in Ditton in 1770, the son of William Atherton (1732-1807), a Yeoman, and his wife Margaret, née Houghton.
+He was born in Ditton in 1770, the son of William Atherton (1732–1807), a Yeoman, and his wife Margaret, née Houghton.

 William Gossage (1799–1877) was a chemical manufacturer who established a soap making business in Widnes.
 During the late 19th century a number of prominent chemists and industrialists lived in Widnes.
 John McClellan (1810–1881) was a chemist and industrialist who established one of the first chemical factories in Widnes.
 Another was Ludwig Mond (1839–1909), co-founder of Brunner Mond.
 He lived in The Hollies, Farnworth and there his two sons were born, both of whom became notable.
-There were three generations of Holbrook Gaskell's who were chemical industrialists.
+There were three generations of Holbrook Gaskells who were chemical industrialists.
 The first (1813–1909) was also an art and plant collector.
 The second (1846–1919) became a director of United Alkali Company and the third (1878–1951) was chief engineer of the United Alkali Company and was knighted.

 Henry Deacon (1822–1876) was a chemist and industrialist who established a chemical factory in Widnes.
 Frederic Muspratt (1825–1872) was also a chemist and industrialist who established a chemical factory in Widnes.
 John Hutchinson (1825–1865) was a chemist and industrialist who established the first chemical factory in Widnes in 1847, it manufactured alkali by the Leblanc process.
-Henry Brunner (1838–1916) was an English chemist employed in 1861 by John Hutchinson in his chemical business.
+Henry Brunner (1838–1916) was an English chemist employed in 1861 by Hutchinson in his chemical business.
 Ferdinand Hurter (1844–1898) was a Swiss industrial chemist who joined Henry Deacon and Holbrook Gaskell at their alkali manufacturing business, Gaskell, Deacon & Co., in Widnes in 1867.
 Neil Mathieson (1823-–1906) was a Scottish chemist, he set up his own business, Matheison and Company in 1870 with Frederick Herbert Gossage, son of William Gossage.
 Sir John Brunner, 1st Baronet, (1842–1919) was also a British chemical industrialist at Hutchinson's alkali works in Widnes where he rose to the position of general manager.

 Vero Charles Driffield (1848–1915) was a chemical engineer, he became an engineer at the Gaskell–Deacon Works in 1871.
 Sir Robert Mond (1867 in Farnworth – 1938) became a chemist and archaeologist and his younger brother Alfred Mond, 1st Baron Melchett (1868 in Farnworth – 1930) became an industrialist, financier and politician serving as a Liberal MP for Chester 1906–1910, for Swansea 1910 to 1918 and for Swansea West from 1918 to 1923.